For added peace of mind, witnessed destruction lets you monitor the permanent destruction of your most sensitive assets and data

 So, with all that in mind, what happens when you opt for witnessed destruction?
 At Global Electronic Recycling, you will work with our team of military-trained and top-secret asset destruction experts.
 Let’s walk through the four steps.

 - Transportation and delivery.
 Pick-up preparation begins before our truck arrives at your facility.
-To eliminate confusion and mishaps, our team provides detailed packaging instructions and customized pick-up forms well in advance of this important day.
+Then, to eliminate confusion and mishaps, our team provides detailed packaging instructions and customized pick-up forms well in advance of this important day.
 When the truck finally pulls up, you know exactly what’s going to happen.
-Our team securely loads your electronic assets into a truck that is sealed and monitored from the time it leaves your facility to the moment it arrives at our loading dock.
+Our team securely loads your electronic assets into a sealed and monitored truck from the time it leaves your facility to the moment it arrives at our loading dock.

 - Witnessed delivery verification.
 The arrival of your witness triggers the process to move forward.
 Until that time, the seal remains intact.
 Under the surveillance of the witness, experts break the seal and bring your electronic assets into our facility with advanced security controls.
-The pieces are counted and the weight verified.
+We then count the pieces and verify the weight.

 - Witnessed destruction.
-It’s time for your witness to observe the destruction process and verify that each asset has been successfully destroyed.
+It’s time for your witness to observe the destruction process and verify that we successfully destroy each asset.
 Cameras capture every movement as assets are destroyed to the required specifications.
-Whether you require shearing, shredding, or pulverizing, your data is sanitized in compliance with NIST 800-88 standards, HIPAA, and the U.S. Department of Defense is DoD 5220.22-M, also known as the National Industrial Security Program Operating Manual or NISPOM.
+Whether you require shearing, shredding, or pulverizing, we santitize your data in compliance with NIST 800-88 standards, HIPAA, and the U.S. Department of Defense is DoD 5220.22-M, also known as the National Industrial Security Program Operating Manual or NISPOM.

 - Receipt of verification report: We authenticate data destruction through the issuance of data destruction reports and certificates, including an end-of-use certificate DLA Form 1822 and a certificate of destruction that captures and lists serial numbers of wiped drives.

-Witnessed destruction was designed for your peace of mind.
-With one of your trusted team members on-site, you can ensure your brand name and sensitive data are protected every step of the way.
+We designed witnessed destruction for your peace of mind.
+Protect your brand and sensitive data every step of the way.